nesk/jQueryum-Annihilationem/README.markdown

 The personalization is in two steps :

 * Modify the `description.markdown` file which provides a description for the blog.
-* Create your own author file and a directory to store your articles (specify its location in the `app.js` file).
-See [howtonode.org][]’s repository to know formats.
+* Create your own author file.
+See [howtonode.org][]’s repository to learn the format to use.

 [howtonode.org]: https://github.com/creationix/howtonode.org
 [Tim Caswell]: https://github.com/creationix